 At Independent College Dublin, our current semester is drawing to a close and what a semester it has been for all our learners and staff.
 We transitioned all our programmes from classroom based learning to online delivery in a the space of a week due to Covid-19.
 Our campus may be closed but we are fully operational, with our learners now carrying out their assessments online.

 Our professional courses are being delivered live online and recorded for repeat viewing via our Moodle platform.
-We are now enrolling for our September 2020 undergraduate and postgraduate programmes – the full list can be viewed here.
+We are now enrolling for our September 2021 and February 2022 undergraduate and postgraduate programmes – the full list can be viewed here.
 We will be announcing some very exciting courses for our Summer period soon, all the information will follow shortly.

 “As our semester draws to a close we can begin to reflect on what an extraordinary term it has been for our learners and staff.
 There have certainly been some twists and turns!
 Most importantly, I am extremely proud of how we have helped and supported each other.
 Here’s to inspiring life-long learners for many more semesters to come.”
 Mark Byrne, Head of Schools.